- Limited Submissions

 - Program Management

 September 1, 2020

-The exact nature of the provided support will be catered to the needs of the individual projects with an emphasis of providing specific support that will help in making the proposal successful.
+The exact nature of the provided support will be catered to the needs of the individual projects, emphasizing specific support that will help make the proposal successful.
 The desired support should be negotiated at the proposal stage with the VPR and the Provost.
-Attention will be paid to the amount of support provided by home Colleges or Centers/Institutes and the amount of F&A dollars that will be generated by the project.
+Attention will be paid to the amount of support provided by home Colleges or Centers/Institutes and the amount of F&A dollars generated by the project.
 However, the mechanism for support will not be a re-distribution of generated F&A. Rather, the support will be in the form of direct and explicit institutional investment in the endeavor by central administration.